 |-||Kathie van Arum|

-If you want to read more about dragon fruit pollination later, check out:
+If you want to read more about dragon fruit pollination later, check out this post below:

 Also, check the:

 In some cases, the plants bloom but there are few or no pollen in the pollen sacs.
+This may be why the plants haven't produced any fruits.
 See an example here:

-Around the edge of the petals, you won't see any dusty yellow powder grains sticking to them.
+In flowers with no pollen, around the edge of the petals, you won't see any dusty yellowish powder grains sticking to them.
 In flowers with pollen, you'll see some light yellow dust around.
-With few or no pollen, you may not get fruits from the trees.
+With few or no pollen, you may not get fruits from the plants.

 Physical Graffiti is believed to be one that does not produce much pollen & the pollen tends to be quite weak.
 The Sugar Dragon has stronger pollen production.
-Some call it the universal pollinator because they use the Sugar Dragon to pollinate other species.
+Some call it the Universal Pollinator because the Sugar Dragon pollen can be used to pollinate many other varieties.
 Most other dragon fruit varieties have quite viable pollen.